LikeWang10067/b07_Final_Project/README.md

 Felix Lee Github username is: FelixLYY
 Like Wang Github username is: LikeWang10067

+In general, Like Wang writes delete/add venue, join/leave event, and Signup Activity while Felix writes all of the rest.

 During the process, we communicate with Steven (who design the UI), Runyu, and Caleb (who is in charge of the back-end) to consistently write codes and fix bugs that are found during the testing stage.
 Felix is in charge of the majority of the work in the front-end while Like assists Felix while he is implementing the Activity pages.

 We spent 2 days carefully finding out all of the unexpected behaviour, and bugs through massive testing with back-end developers and Scrum master.
 Felix Lee and Like Wang thoroughly debugged all the bugs in the front-end.